Kep, Cambodia

 What do expats in Kep appreciate most about the local culture?

 "Expats in Kep appreciate the laid-back lifestyle and the slow pace of life that allows them to relax and enjoy their surroundings.
 They love the friendliness and hospitality of the local people who are always ready to help and make them feel welcome.
 The rich history and culture of Cambodia, evident in the local customs and traditions, are also greatly appreciated.
 Expats enjoy the local cuisine, which is a blend of flavors from various Asian cuisines, and the fresh seafood available in Kep is particularly loved.
 They also appreciate the natural beauty of the area, with its stunning beaches and lush greenery.
-The low cost of living is another aspect that expats in Kep value, as it allows them to enjoy a comfortable lifestyle," said one expat in Cambodia.
+The low cost of living is another aspect that expats in Kep value, as it allows them to enjoy a comfortable lifestyle," remarked one expat who made the move to Cambodia.

 What do expats find most challenging?